JamesTheGiblet/ModularDev.tools/tools/Project-Flux/README.md

     *(If you don't have Python, any other local server like Node.js `http-server` will work.)*

 3. **Open in browser:**
     Open your web browser and navigate to `http://localhost:8000`.
-You should see the Sovereign Engine running, ready for your modifications!
+You should see Project Flux running, ready for your modifications!

 ---

 ## 💡 How to Mod

-The engine is designed for live modification directly in the browser.
+The game is designed for live modification directly in the browser.
 The "How to Hack" panel in the UI provides a quick reference, but here's the core workflow:

 1. **Select a Mod Panel:** Choose what you want to change: 🔫 WEAPON, 🎮 RULES, or 🧍 PLAYER.
 2. **Choose a Preset:** Use the dropdown menu to load existing code.
 This is the best way to see how things work.